Click here to schedule now.

 Location:Mercy Home Care2740 First Avenue NE Cedar Rapids, IA 52402

-After hours, weekends and holidays, an RN is on call and can be made available to you; call (319) 398-6011.
+After hours, weekends and holidays, a nurse is on call and can be made available to you; call (319) 398-6011.

-8 a.m. to 4:30 p.m.
+Hours:8 a.m. to 4:30 p.m.Monday through Friday

 Mercy Home Care offers a variety of home services for patients and families who need help to reach their greatest physical and emotional potential, while striving for the optimal independence.

 The transition from hospital to home can be difficult.
-Our Mercy Home Care professionals assess each patient's medical condition and determine a care plan.
+Mercy Home Care professionals assess each patient's medical condition and determine a care plan.
 They monitor patients, educate patients and families about disease and medications, and teach caregivers how to care for the patient at home.

 The quality of our nurses' professional skills and knowledge reflects the caliber of care you can expect from Mercy: the best.
 Our nurses have advanced training; their experience comes from work in acute hospital settings.
 Our patients can count on us, whether they need wound care, help with tube feeding or a higher level of treatment.
 Our goal is to help our patients become as independent as possible, or to train a caregiver to the level of care needed.

 Short-term care can help someone just home from the hospital who is recovering from an operation or needing wound care, for example.
 Our physical therapists direct the patients' exercise programs.
 Our occupational therapists teach patients and caregivers how to manage daily activities like eating, dressing and bathing.

 Home-health aides help with bathing and personal care.
 Medical social workers help family members cope with difficult dynamics or complex health issues.
 Our dietitian can help with nutrition education if there are concerns about the patient's weight or diet.

 Mercy Home Care Services offers home safety tips that help patients maintain independence.
 Our therapists and nurses do home-safety assessments and advise the patient and family on making the home safe and more manageable.
 Learning how to prevent falls is essential.